 If you still count manually, we can recommend to add one more staff to recount the stock.
 If there are discrepancies between the stock amount and the record, the third person can redo the count to find the error.

 Provide a clear instruction in stock-taking procedures

 Before the counting begins, make sure you already give clear instructions to your staff.
 Double-check whether they fully understand where to begin, what kind of items that need to be counted first, and what direction to move through the shelves later on.

 Prepare the tools needed to do the count, such as stock sheets, barcode scanner, and pen or pencil.
 Make sure each staff holding their equipment before the counting begin.
-You don’t want them to be distracted because pen suddenly stops working or the barcode scanner runs out of battery midway.
+You don’t want a pen suddenly stops working or the barcode scanner runs out of battery midway to distract them.